 The annual Human Dignity Lecture

-As the premier initiative of the Office of Human Dignity & Life Initiatives, the Notre Dame Human Dignity Project takes up the challenge of making the idea of human dignity accessible to persons of all faiths or no faith, and to exhort students, faculty, and all others in the Notre Dame community and beyond to recognize their own human dignity and respect that of others.
+As the premier initiative of the Notre Dame Office of Life and Human Dignity takes up the challenge of making the idea of human dignity accessible to persons of all faiths or no faith, and to exhort students, faculty, and all others in the Notre Dame community and beyond to recognize their own human dignity and respect that of others.
 The Project aspires to develop a pedagogy of human dignity as a common vocation of all.

-To this end, Human Dignity & Life hosts an annual "Human Dignity Lecture," inviting a prominent figure to campus to speak on a topic pertinent to the conversation on human dignity.
+To this end, Notre Dame Office of Life and Human Dignity hosts an annual "Human Dignity Lecture," inviting a prominent figure to campus to speak on a topic pertinent to the conversation on human dignity.

 2013: Gustavo Gutierrez, O.P.
 John Cardinal O'Hara Professor of Theology at the University of Notre Dame